Timothy Woods

 6. Lean Cuts of Meat

 We're always told to stick with the lean meat cuts and cut away any excess animal fat.
 However, that's the exact opposite of what people should do when making a carnivore diet list.
-While a nice fillet steak might be quite delicious, it simply won't give you all the calories your body requires in the all-meat diet for weight loss.
+While a nice fillet steak might be quite delicious, it simply won't give you all the calories your body requires in the carnivore diet for weight loss.

 Most of the saturated fat in beef actually decreases your heart-disease risk—either by lowering LDL (bad) cholesterol or by reducing your ratio of total cholesterol to HDL (good) cholesterol.